steff880/MS2-project-Cottage/README.md

 -   ### Bug

-1. Issue with height on element with class "container-about-content", where it's child element was overflowing.
+1. Issue with height on the element with class "container-about-content", where its child element was overflowing.
-    In result the background-color aplied did not cover the child element.
+    As result, the background-color applied did not cover the child element.

-2. Issue with the width of the cards on Cottages page because of inline styling which came with bootsrap code.
+2. Issue with the width of the cards on Cottages page because of inline styling which came with bootstrap code.

-3. Issue with social links on Home page.
-On mobile view icons align on the left and did not look the same as on larger screens.
+3. Issue with social links on the Home page.
+On mobile view, icons align on the left and did not look the same as on larger screens.

-4. Issue with image on the cards of Cottages page.
-Image being streched when viewed on Iphone 5SE.
+4. Issue with an image on the cards of the Cottages page.
+The image is stretched when viewed on iPhone 5SE.

 -   ### Fix